iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/benchling-design-workflow.md

 Download and unzip the part and plasmid files on your computer.
 All files you will import will be in the `Part in Backbone` folder.

-In Benchling, import the part files into the `Basic Parts` folder, the destination vector file into the `Destination Vector` folder, and the control files into the `Controls` folder.
+In Benchling, import the part files into the `Basic Parts` folder, the plasmid backbone file into the `Plasmid Backbone` folder, and the control files into the `Controls` folder.
 The `Assemblies` folder will be empty for now.

 1. While in your folder `[+]` >> `DNA/RNA sequence` >> `Import DNA / RNA sequences`.
 <br /><img src="assets/images/workflows/benchling/b-import-menu.png" width=50% />